-In fact, according to AIIM, reduced staff resource requirements, higher productivity and increased visibility and access are the prevailing reasons why organizations seek to move to digital-first processes.
+In fact, according to AIIM, reduced staff resource requirements, higher productivity and increased visibility and access are the prevailing reasons why organisations seek to move to digital-first processes.

 Part two of the three part series examines how paper and manual processes are the enemy of efficient and effective finance organizations in greater detail.

 AIIM, “Paper Free: Are We There Yet” 2016